ziming/is439-iot-power/readme.md

 #### Should be finished!

+Oh wait create the database tables and seed the tables

+php artisan migrate --seed

+and subsequently if you update your database tables

+php artisan migrate:refresh --seed

+if you meet some errors in your laravel development sometimes this command fixes things

+composer dump-autoload

 Play with the app.
 The API routes are accessible at routes/api.php

 More questions you can ask me here.